You are most welcome to use and forward this Aikido article, as long as it is entirely complete, to anyone, and in any way you wish...

 You can learn how to breathe more slowly, five or six deep, calm breaths a minute, will boost your ki energy.

-The Japanese martial arts use this method of breathing out and attacking their aggressor while they are breathing in, as they are at their most vulnerable on the inhalation.
+The Japanese martial arts use this method of breathing out and dealing with an aggressor while they are breathing in, as they are at their most vulnerable on the inhalation.

 You will develop ki in your aiki arts when your method of breathing is correct.
 Energy, strength, and consciousness must always be in harmony, without tension, for your ki to be strong.

-The best way to develop this is through a combination of sitting still in zen meditation, and training yourself for combat, by action through practise.
+The best way to develop this is through a combination of sitting still in zen meditation, and training yourself for combat, by disciplined action through constant practice.

-Aiki begins with a certain posture and attitude, a state where the body, breath and mind all become one.
-When these three conditions are met you are able to express your ki power to the maximum.
+Aiki begins with a certain posture and attitude, a state where the body, breath, and mind all become one.
+When these conditions are met you are able to express your ki power to the maximum.
 These are the same conditions that are basic to Zazen (seated meditation).
 This includes...

 1 - Unbalancing them.

-2 - Distracting their attention and neutralising his fighting spirit.
+2 - Distracting their attention and neutralising their fighting spirit.